netgroup/figo-testbed/docs/source/UserGuide.rst

    Save the attached .pfx file
    Paste into the address bar:
    chrome://settings/security
-   Scroll down to the Advanced settings and click Manage device certificates
+   Scroll down to the Advanced settings and click Manage device certificates...

    (Chrome on Windows)
-   This opens a certificate management dialog.
+   ... this opens a certificate management dialog.
 Click Import...then Next and select the .pfx file you just saved.
    Do not enter any password.
 Click Next.
    Select Automatically select the certificate store and click Next, then click Finish.
    Restart the browser and open the GUI https://figo.netgroup.uniroma2.it/ Select the saved certificate.

    (Chrome on Linux)
-   This opens a certificate management dialog.
+   ... this opens a certificate management dialog.
 Click Import and select the .pfx file you just saved.
    Do not enter any password.
 Click Next.
    Restart the browser (chrome://restart) and open the GUI https://figo.netgroup.uniroma2.it/ Select the saved certificate.